enkidevs/curriculum/lua/roblox-studio/understanding-studio-i/explorer-interface-ii.md

 ## Practice

 ??? is the service that serves as a public storage for your objects.
-- 'ReplicatedStorage'
+- ReplicatedStorage
-- 'ServerStorage'
+- ServerStorage
-- 'ServerScriptService'
+- ServerScriptService
-- 'Workspace'
+- Workspace

 ---
 ## Revision

 ??? is the service that serves as a private storage for your objects.
-- 'ServerScriptService'
+- ServerScriptService
-- 'ServerStorage'
+- ServerStorage
-- 'ReplicatedStorage'
+- ReplicatedStorage
-- 'Workspace'
+- Workspace

 ---